Crossing the Gulf of Mexico with Confidence

 Fortune smiles on us for this December crossing.
 Most boats have already headed south before the holidays since the fronts are quite active from November on through March.
 We have coordinated a buddy boat arrangement with another crew we trust.
 They plan to travel at the same speed heading for the same destination and between the two boats we have a gazillion days of experience on the water.
 Buddy Boating can be a help or a hindrance so be sure you know the skill and intent of the other captain before you agree to make a voyage together.
 To help pass the time during a long night, our helmsmen can chat on the VHF with our buddy boat while others in our crew get some rest.

 Docking at 5pm after thirty-four hours on the open water, our leg of the journey is complete.
 We made a plan, adapted it for the weather and kept safety in mind throughout the journey…and it was worth it!
+Crossing the Gulf of Mexico in a 39 ft Kadey Krogen Trawler was an easy ride this time.
 This trawler owner now has more

 Check out our Video collection including a two part training trip aboard a Kadey Krogen 39 on our Vimeo page.

 Want to attend a seminar on Cruising 101 FUNdamentals?
 Introduction to Boat Systems?
 Learn more about Docking?
 Anchoring?
 Locks?
 Engine rooms?
 Click here for our ships store.
 Ask Captain Chris 772-205-1859